johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-support-lifecycle.md

 ## Overview of the lifecycle policy for Microsoft Edge

 Microsoft Edge features more frequent and more flexible updating capabilities.
 Because browser releases aren't bound to the Windows major releases, it's necessary to have the governing lifecycle policy updated to reflect this decoupling.
 Going forward, Microsoft Edge follows the [Modern Lifecycle Policy](https://support.microsoft.com/help/30881/modern-lifecycle-policy).
 Security updates and servicing updates are only available on the latest Stable channel release and the latest Beta channel release.
-If you use older releases of Microsoft Edge, it's likely that you'll miss the latest quality and security updates.
+If you use older releases of Microsoft Edge, it's likely that you miss the latest quality and security updates.
 Using older versions isn't recommended.
 Assisted Support is available as described in the following section.

 ## Service and assisted support timeline